 Owensboro is a larger medium-sized city located in the state of Kentucky.
 With a population of 60,131 people and 19 constituent neighborhoods, Owensboro is the fourth largest community in Kentucky.

-Unlike some cities, Owensboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Owensboro are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Owensboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Owensboro is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Owensboro who work in office and administrative support (12.02%), sales jobs (10.88%), and food service (7.18%).

 The per capita income in Owensboro in 2018 was $26,305, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $105,220 for a family of four.
 However, Owensboro contains both very wealthy and poor people as well.